Glock changed the game in the 1980s when Gaston Glock patented the Glock 17, an extremely light-weight, striker-fired pistol with a polymer frame.

 Specs of Glock 19, 48, and 43X

 Height (with mag)

 23.63 oz (1.48 lbs)

 20.74 oz (1.30 lbs)

 Look and Feel

 The changes are quite obvious when you see a Glock 19 and a G43x side by side.
-I’ve always thought Glocks in general were fat and ugly, but completely utilitarian at the same time.
+I’ve always thought Glocks were fat and ugly, but completely utilitarian at the same time.
 Once I went to the range and saw it next to the newer slimline Glocks, it looked gargantuan.
-Think Lena Dunham walking down the runway stuffed into a… never mind.
-Please don’t think about that and please continue to read.
-I’m sorry.
-Anyways, the G43x looks drop dead sexy.
-When I picked it up, my pinky finger still barely hangs on just like my G19, but I can grip it so much tighter with just one hand (that’s what she said).

-I handed the G43x to my wife and she instantly smiled.
+Even after I handed the G43x to my wife, and she instantly smiled.
 She brought her support hand up and could actually get a correct master’s grip.
-As you can see on the spec sheets above, that’s because Glock was able to reduce the length between the back strap and the front of the trigger significantly.
-My wife generally carries a STI 2011 Guardian and she’s an excellent shot with it.
+As you can see on the spec sheets above, that’s because Glock could reduce the length between the back strap and the front of the trigger significantly.
+My wife carries an STI 2011 Guardian, and she’s an excellent shot with it.
 However, the STI is a beast compared to this G43x.
-The G48 is very similar in that it points well and feels extremely light in the hand.
+The G48 is very similar because it points well and feels extremely light in the hand.

 G48 and G43x